 Public Safety Officer I/II

-The County of Mono is accepting applications to build our pool of potential applicants for Public Safety Office I/II with the Sheriff's department.
+The County of Mono is taking applications for Public Safety Office I/II with the Sheriff's department.
 We are currently not hiring.

 Applications may be found below or by contacting us to request a paper version.
 All applications will remain on file for one year.
 We urge female candidates to apply.